brotkrueml/schema/Documentation/Developer/MainEntity.rst

 ..
 NOTE::

-   There can be only one main entity at a time.
-If more than one main entity is set, the last one added has priority.
-The ones set before are rendered as root types.
+   Technically, there can be more than one main entity at a time.
+For example, if you have a ``FAQPage`` you will usually assign `more than one question <https://developers.google.com/search/docs/data-types/faqpage>`__ as ``mainEntity``.

 Using the API
 -------------

 The main entity of a web page can be defined with the API.
-Let's start with an example, which sets a product as the primary content:
+Let's start with an example that specifies a product as the primary content:

 .. code-block:: php